The Best Travel Tote Bag For Moms

 Every trip I’ve ever taken has begun with a decision about what I will carry.
 Will I take a big old suitcase or carry-on?
-Or is this a big backpack kind of trip?
-Will it be a stylish purse or functional shoulder bag and do I have something that’s both?
+Do I want a stylish purse or a functional shoulder tote.
+Do I have something that’s both?
 Will I need an evening bag?

-Of course my ideal tote bag has changed over time as my tastes have changed.
-And since I’ve become a mom, both how we travel and what I need to carry has changed drastically.
-For a while there were always diapers, then endless snacks, toys and leaky sippy cups.
-Now I’m back to wanting a good lipstick with me at all times, but I still carry water and a couple of granola bars.
+Of course my ideal travel bag has changed over time as my tastes hand needs have evolved.
+Since I’ve become a mom, how we travel and what I need to carry has changed drastically.
+For a while there were always diapers, then snacks, toys and leaky sippy cups.
+Now I’m back to wanting a good lipstick and cool sunglasses with me at all times, but I still carry water and a couple of granola bars.

 Here is what I’ve tried and learned so far in my pursuit of the perfect vacation daytime tote.